dylanz666/pytest-api/README.md

 pip install -r requirements.txt
 ```

-## 3. Run your automation script, like:
+## 3. Use commands like below to run your test cases.

 ```commandline
 python runner.py - run